jackthootinsley/sql-crash-course/README.md

 1. Connect to the Supabase database using **pgAdmin**.
 2. Open SQL scripts from the `sql/` folder.
 3. Execute queries in pgAdmin or Supabase SQL Editor.
-4. Results can be optionally saved as screenshots in `dashboards/` for portfolio presentation.
+4. Save results or take screenshots to include in `dashboards/`.

 ---

 ## Notes

-- Table and column names are quoted when necessary due to spaces (e.g., `"kaggle ecommerce dataset"`).
+- Table and column names with spaces are quoted (e.g., `"kaggle ecommerce dataset"`).
-- All queries are version-controlled and tracked in GitHub for reproducibility and portfolio purposes.
+- All queries are version-controlled in GitHub for reproducibility.
+- Dashboards/screenshots provide visualizations of key insights for portfolio purposes.